privacyguides/privacyguides.org/docs/desktop.en.md

 ---
-title: "Linux"
+title: "Desktop/PC"
 icon: simple/linux
 ---
 Linux distributions are commonly recommended for privacy protection and software freedom.
+If you don't already use Linux, below are some distributions we suggest trying out, as well as some general privacy and security improvement tips that are applicable to many Linux distributions.

 - [General Linux Overview :material-arrow-right-drop-circle:](os/linux-overview.md)

-If you don't already use Linux, below are some distributions we suggest trying out, as well as some general privacy and security improvement tips that are applicable to many Linux distributions.

 ## Traditional Distributions